 What is Qualitative Research?

-Qualitative research is a market research method that focuses on obtaining data through open-ended and conversational communication.
+Qualitative Research Definition: Qualitative research is a market research method that focuses on obtaining data through open-ended and conversational communication.
 This method is not only about “what” people think but also “why” they think so.
 The qualitative research method allows for in-depth and further probing and questioning of respondents based on their responses, where the interviewer/researcher also tries to understand their motivation and feelings.

 Qualitative Research Methods with Examples